luigiselmi/dl_tensorflow/README.md

 Deep Learning with Tensorflow
 =============================
-This repository contains Jupyter notebooks with notes and examples from the book "Deep Learning with Python, 2nd Ed." by Francois Chollet.
+This repository contains Jupyter notebooks with notes and examples from the book "Deep Learning with Python, 2nd Ed." by François Chollet.

 1. [Mathematical foundations](mathematical_foundations.ipynb)
 2. [Tensorflow](tensorflow_basic.ipynb)